trevorablett/trevorablett.github.io/research.md

 published: true
 ---

 <p>For a full list of my published work, see my <a href="http://scholar.google.com/citations?user=p3NT2IoAAAAJ&hl=en"><b>Google Scholar page</b></a>.
-I am investigating methods for improving imitation learning algorithms on robotic manipulators, specifically by taking inspiration from neuroscience and behavior.
-My previous research involved improving the autonomy of manipulators through novel approaches to self-calibration. </p>
+I am investigating methods for improving imitation learning algorithms for robotic manipulators, by making them more sample efficient and/or more applicable to the challenges of real robotic tasks. </p>

 <div>
 {% assign sorted_research = site.research | sort:"order" | reverse %}